akjolilgiz/Onefootball-Rebuild/README.md

 ## Description

 _This is a website rebuilt of OneFootball using Angular.
-It is only front end_
+It is only front end._

 ## Support and contact details
 * akjolilgiz@gmail.com